Daily Newsletters

 What to Look For in the Best Shoes for People With Diabetes

 • Wide toe box: Many people with diabetes have toe and foot deformities that need to be accommodated with a wider toe box.
-Having the extra space can help avoid friction, shoe irritation, and subsequent potential for skin breakdown, ulceration, and infection, Dr. Daughtry says.
+Having the extra space can help avoid friction, shoe irritation, and subsequent potential for skin breakdown, ulceration, and infection, Dr. Daughtry tells Footwear News.
 A wider toe box is especially important for diabetics with neuropathy because they often have a difficult time feeling any friction or pressure in their feet.
 Some of the best open-toe shoes for diabetics, such as comfortable walking sandals, make for a stellar option in the sunny months.

-• Stretchy materials: Look for shoes with a stretchy mesh material in the upper and toe box area to accommodate for any foot deformities.
+• Stretchy materials: Look for shoes with a stretchy mesh material in the upper and toe box area to accommodate any foot deformities.
 This also helps the feet breathe and better regulate skin temperature, per Dr. Daughtry.
 She also recommends a soft non-abrasive shoe lining to avoid any pressure issues when wearing closed shoes like sneakers.
 If you love the great outdoors, many of these features can be found in the best water shoes for diabetics, too.

 Does Medicare Cover Diabetic Shoes?